 Because Latinos come from a myriad of cultures to form the quilt of our communities and our stories are the stitches that bind us together, we accept script submissions from authors around the world of any sex, sexual orientation, and of any ethnicity, white, black, Latin, Asian, and everything in between.
 We believe in true diversity.

 We are passionate about discovering the next great Latino filmmaker and we love all kinds of stories from studio flicks to art house films.
 No two souls are the same and no two stories are alike either.
-As long as your script is about our community or the issues affecting our communities, where ever that community might be, be it in the U.S. or outer space, we welcome your submission.
+As long as your script is about our community, characters from our communities, or the issues affecting our communities, where ever that community might be, be it in the U.S. or outer space, we welcome your submission.
 We just want to see Latinos telling more stories and more stories about our communities getting produced.

 We want our screenwriting competition to inspire talented Latino storytellers to create great work so that we can have the opportunity to introduce more great films about the Latino experience to the motion picture industry.
-Our goal is to inspire Latino filmmakers to tell stories so great they inspire the next generation of writers to tell great stories that is why we award our winners with prizes and distribution to the most prestigious talent representatives in the world.
+And we don't want to just inspire Latinos to tell stories about our communities we want everyone to share in our culture and history.
+Our goal is to inspire talented filmmakers to tell stories so great they inspire the next generation of writers to tell great stories that is why we award our winners with prizes and distribution to the most prestigious talent representatives in the world.

 Only our Grand Prize Winner and top two Finalists will receive industry distribution and prizes.
 Semi-Finalists will only be rewarded by recognition like in most screenwriting competitions.